API Reference

 A list of tuples matching a grouper class to all settings within that group.

-CLI: Argparse#
+CLI: Argparse

 Utilities for generating an argparse based CLI.

-New in version 2.0.0.
+Added in version 2.0.0.

-Decorators and Functions#
+Decorators and Functions

 Decorators and functions for creating argparse options from Typed Settings options.

-typed_settings.cli_argparse.cli(settings_cls: Type[ST], loaders: str | Sequence[Loader], *, processors: Sequence[Processor] = (), converter: Converter | None = None, base_dir: Path = PosixPath('.'), type_args_maker: TypeArgsMaker | None = None, **parser_kwargs: Any) Callable[[Callable[[ST], Any]], Callable[[], int | None]][source]#
+typed_settings.cli_argparse.cli(settings_cls: type[ST], loaders: str | Sequence[Loader], *, processors: Sequence[Processor] = (), converter: Converter | None = None, base_dir: Path = PosixPath('.'), type_args_maker: TypeArgsMaker | None = None, **parser_kwargs: Any) Callable[[Callable[[ST], Any]], Callable[[], int | None]][source]

 Decorator: Generate an argument parser for the options of the given settings class and pass an instance of that class to the decorated function.